310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Chiaki v2 %}
 You’re also free to wear the red color if you want to.
 And of course, you’re free to stay as black, too.
 You should wear the color you like.

-What’s important here isn’t the color of our clothes—It’s if you guys feel satisfied with yourselves enough to wear the color.
+What’s important here isn’t the color of our clothes — It’s if you guys feel satisfied with yourselves enough to wear the color.
 {% endbubble %}

 {% bubble Tetora sad %}